Summary

 | WSL2 high memory usage | No memory limits configured | Create .wslconfig with memory limits (see the Configure WSL2 section above) |

-If you encounter an issue not listed here, the /doctor command inside Claude Code can diagnose many common problems.
-You can also run claude --help for a full list of CLI flags and options.
+If an issue not listed here is encountered, the /doctor command inside Claude Code can diagnose many common problems. claude --help displays a full list of CLI flags and options.

 Performance Optimization

-A well-tuned WSL2 environment can match or even exceed the performance of a native Linux installation for most development tasks.
-Here are the key optimizations.
+A well-tuned WSL2 environment can match or exceed the performance of a native Linux installation for most development tasks.
+The following optimizations are the most important.

 Recommended .wslconfig Settings